 - A tried-and-true outdoor variety, Purple Kush is the superior to many strains in resistance to pests and diseases.

-- Purple Kush is also a solid choice for indoor growers as well – these fat bushy plants will yield heavy, cartoon-like buds.
+- Purple Kush is also a solid choice for indoor growers as well—these fat bushy plants will yield heavy, solid buds.

-- The finished product of Purple Kush has a ‘dark’ appearance compared to other varieties of marijuana – even if it’s still green!
+- The finished product of Purple Kush has a nice dark appearance and great bag appeal.

 Aloha ~ Happy harvests from Hawaii

-Disclaimer: Be certain of federal and state/county laws.
+Disclaimer: Respect your federal and state/county laws.
 We do not promote or undertake in illegal activities.